 Guide on How to Choose the Right Plumbing Pipe

 There are many types of plumbing pipes for residential or commercial buildings.
-Plumbing pipes such as PEX, Copper, and PVC are used normally depending on their application and the location in which they are installed.
-In addition, there are some other plumbing pipe types such as black, galvanized and brass.
+Plumbing pipes such as PEX, Copper, and PVC are normally used depending on their application and the location in which they are installed.
+Also, there are some other plumbing pipe types such as black, galvanized and brass.
 Let’s see below the best application for the most common used plumbing pipes.